AG7GN/nexus-utilities/README.md

 		cp hampi-utilities/hampi-utilities.version /usr/local/src/hampi/
 		rm -rf hampi-utilities

-## check piano
+## check piano script

-This script is called by [initialize-pi.sh](#initialize-pi.sh) whenever the Pi starts.
+`check-piano.sh` is called by [initialize-pi.sh](#initialize-pi.sh) whenever the Pi starts.
 It reads the position of the piano switches on the [Nexus DR-X](http://wb7fhc.com/nexus-dr-x.html) board and launches a script based on which switch levers are up or down.

 The script that `check-piano.sh` calls must be in the user's home directory, be marked as executable, and be named `pianoX.sh` where X is one of these: